 Ms Kopińska began her professional career in 1991 as Head of the Operations, Cash and Treasury Department in the Cooperative Bank in Bydgoszcz.
 In the years from 1994 to 2001, she was employed at Bank Handlowy w Warszawie S.A. as a Manager of Customer Services and Head of the Bank Accounts Department.
 From 2001 to 2007, she was Director of the Northern Region of the Transaction Banking Products Sales Office at Bank Handlowy w Warszawie S.A.
-From 2007 to 2020 she was employed at PKO BP as Regional Director of Retail Banking in Bydgoszcz.
-From 2020 she is the Director of the Mortgage Lending Department at PKO BP.
+Starting from 2007, she has been employed at PKO BP as Regional Director of Retail Banking in Bydgoszcz.
+She manages 1,215 regional employees in the Kuyavia and Pomerania voivodeship, as well as parts of the Pomeranian, Mazovian, Warmian and Mazurian, and Greater Poland voivodeships.